OpenEnergyDashboard/DesignDocs/testing/testing.md

 ### Generating expected result from OED

 The file expected.ods can calculate the expected values.
 It currently does it for fixed reading time steps that evenly divide one hour (15 minute, 20 minutes, etc.).
 Note you have to set special formulas when the first/last readings are not aligned with the times returned by the DB.

+#### Line readings

 Set the following to get the desired result:

 - A2 should be the slope for the conversion from the meter unit to the graphing unit.
 It is given in the expected table above as "slope".
 - B2 should be the intercept for the conversion from the meter unit to the graphing unit.
 It is normally 0 (temperature is an exception).
 It is given in the expected table above as "intercept".